-After changing the administrator username to one that is more secure & random, the next step will be to set a strong password for this newly created administrator account.
+After changing the administrator username to one that is more secure & random, the next step will be to set up a strong password for this newly created administrator account.
 Please refer to the following guide for generating a password:

-- Keep your password at least 10 characters long.
+- Password must be at least 10 characters long.

-- Password must be a combination of capital & small letters, numbers and special characters.
+- It must be combination of capital-small letters, numbers and special characters.